Exatio/Exatio/README.md

 ## 📚 About Me
 🎓 Education: Currently navigating through my second year at Dauphine.
 💻 Passion: I have a soft spot for programming, gaming (LoL), and love to dive into new challenges.
-🌱 Current Exploration: Currently delving into the (https://github.com/nim-lang/Nim)[Nim programming language].
+🌱 Current Exploration: Currently delving into the [Nim programming language](https://github.com/nim-lang/Nim).
 🚀 Goals: My aim is to continually enhance my coding skills and embark on interesting projects.

 ## 🛠️ Technologies and Tools
-I'm quite at home with:

-Languages: Java, C, Python, Javascript
-Tools: Jetbrains IDEs, Emacs, Raylib
+I'm quite at home with Java, C, Python, Javascript but also Jetbrains IDEs, Emacs, Raylib, ...

 ## 🌱 Currently Learning
 Right now, my focus is on expanding my skills in game making, but it's a been tough with the mathematics so I don't really do any progress for now